Security, Redundancy, and Recovery

 - Bare-metal restorations to dissimilar hardware

-The NAS device can also be configured as a replacement server, if necessary.
+If necessary, the NAS device can also be configured as a replacement server.

 NAS Is A Better Solution Than Tape Backup

 While tape backup is still commonly used in small businesses and large organizations, it has a number of drawbacks.
 For starters, tape backups fail more than 50% of the time.
 Also, backing up with tape requires a significant window of time in order to complete a full backup.
-An NAS device, on the other hand, doesn’t require a window of time, which means that your systems are up and running at all times.
+A NAS device, on the other hand, does not require a window of time, which means that your systems are up and running at all times.